DaveParillo/cisc192-reader/src/chapter5/local_variables.rst

 Notice that the value of the parameter ``n`` in ``print_multiples`` has to be the same as the value of ``i`` in ``multiples_table``.
 On the other hand, the value of ``i`` in ``print_multiples`` goes from 1 up to ``n``.
-In the diagram, it happens to be 3.
+In :numref:`fig_multiples_stack`, it happens to be 3.
 The next time through the loop it will be 4.

 It may be a good idea to use different variable names in different